Availability - Rebuilding the engine underneath a B2B hospitality product

 Vision alignment: earning the right to plan phases

-So I facilitated a "Working Backwards" workshop with stakeholders (Product, Engineering, PMM, Execs) starting from the end state and working back to today.
+I facilitated a "Working Backwards" workshop with stakeholders (Product, Engineering, PMM, Execs) starting from the end state and working back to today.
 We landed on a shared vision and mission.

 The output of this workshop gave me: shared language, exec buy-in, and explicit permission to phase the work rather than trying to ship it all at once.